jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 }
 ```

 But the test does not check business logic.
-It doesn't check correctness of label's value.
+It doesn't check the correctness of the label's value.

-# Real life test
+# Real-life test

-Now you would like to test if current time is displayed correctly...
+Now you would like to test if a current time is displayed correctly...
 But guess what..
 You don't know what time is now.. and how it should be displayed.

 You could write a test like this: